-- copy and enlarge the standard paper from A4 to A3; and/or - copy a question paper onto coloured paper; and/or - produce a question paper with single sided print.
+- copying and enlarging the standard question paper from A4 to A3; and/or - copying a question paper onto coloured paper; and/or - producing a question paper with single sided print.

 No further modification is permissible such as re-typing the question paper.
 Such actions may constitute malpractice.